-The Anthropology of Forced Migration (Hanno Brankamp) [Michaelmas]
+The Anthropology of Forced Migration (Naohiko Omata) [Michaelmas]

-This course explores the lived experiences of refugees and forced migrants, covering the anthropological literature on displacement, encampment, resettlement and asylum.
-It looks at how refugee identity is formed, at notions of home and belonging, it explores the social lives of refugee camps, and it examines how forced migrants interact with aid agencies, governments and the UNHCR.
-The course is structured by going through the archetypal stages of a forced migration: initial crisis, human movement, life in camps, interaction with aid agencies, claiming asylum, and then resettlement and life in exile.
-It is often said that displacement is a process, and this course looks at the human experience of this process.
-Each week will involve the close reading of a classic ethnography, placing these in the context of similar work.
+This course explores the lived experiences of forced migrants through an anthropological lens.
+It explores how refugees' identity as well as notions of home and belonging have been affected by displacement, investigates the social and economic lives of refugees, and examines how they interact with UNHCR, aid agencies and host governments.
+The course is structured as an investigation of the archetypal stages of forced migration: human movement, life in camps, interaction with relief agencies, making a living, claiming asylum, and then return and resettlement.
+Each week will be taught through close reading of first-hand ethnographic materials, combined with lectures, class discussions, guest talks, and workshops.

-International Human Rights and Refugee Law I (Nicole Stybnarova) [Michaelmas]
+International Human Rights and Refugee Law I (Catherine Briddick) [Michaelmas]

-This course covers the core issues in international refugee law (IRL) and international human rights law (IHRL) that define the scope of international protection.
-It focuses on the definition of a refugee under the 1951 Refugee Convention and regional instruments, as well as on the role of human rights law in offering protection to refugees and other 'forced migrants'.
-The course aims to provide students with a critical understanding of the content, workings and shortcomings of international legal responses to refugees, so that by the end of the course, you will have an understanding of both the potential, and the limits, of international refugee law.
-In addition to receiving a comprehensive grounding in the law on international protection, by actively engaging with the readings, lectures and class activities, students will develop their abilities to engage in legal analysis, synthesis and argumentation.
+This course covers the core issues in international refugee law and international human rights law that define the scope of international protection.
+It focuses on the definition of a refugee under the 1951 Refugee Convention and pursuant to regional instruments and agreements.
+It also explores the role of human rights law in offering protection to refugees and other 'forced migrants'.

+Overall, the course provides students with a critical understanding of the content, workings, and shortcomings of international legal responses to refugees, so that by the end of the term, students will understand both the potential, and the limits, of this body of law.
+By engaging with the readings, lectures, and class activities, students will also develop their abilities in legal analysis, synthesis, and argumentation.
+Finally, the course is cumulative, building week on week, and moving across regions, to provide a comprehensive overview of the international protection regime.
+The introductory weeks will, therefore, raise issues that will be returned to throughout the course (and in the advanced law option, should students choose to undertake it) with students gaining greater understanding and insight as the term (and year) progresses.

-The Politics of Forced Migration (Alex Betts) [Michaelmas]
+The Politics of Forced Migration (Matthew Gibney and Tom Scott-Smith) [Michaelmas]